See our online lectures here on Youtube. No registration fee. Everyone is welcome.

 - For student applicants, we require support from your supervisor.
 We will provide a separate form for your supervisor to fill out.

-We will open the application portal in mid-late December.
 Application period has started.
 There is no fee for applying to MLSS 2020.
-But, there is a registration fee if you are selected and decide to attend.

-Everyone is welcome to apply to MLSS 2020.
-We aim to select 150 strongly motivated participants.
+Everyone is welcome to apply to MLSS 2020 (the deadline has passed).
+We aim to select 180 strongly motivated participants.
 Our primary target audience is early-mid stage PhD students with good technical background whose research topics are related to machine learning.
 Small numbers of industry practitioners, researchers, professors, exceptional master's students, and exceptional bachelor's students will also be considered, subject to space and availability.
 Industrial applicants can also obtain tickets via industry sponsorship.

 All participants are expected to be familiar with programming in Python, be enthusiastic about machine learning, be familiar with linear algebra, basic calculus, and basic probability and statistics.
 To get a sense of the level of technicality of the lectures, check the recorded video lectures from MLSS 2017 here.

 Posters are a long-standing tradition at the MLSS.
-Each applicant is asked to bring along a poster covering some of their own work.
-This does not need to be published work (ongoing work, or work resulting from undergraduate projects is also fine).
+For the first time, the MLSS 2020 will be a virtual event.
+Each applicant will present their poster online.
+The content of the poster does not need to be from published work (ongoing work, or work resulting from undergraduate projects is also fine).
 While the day program covers broad areas of general interest, the poster sessions offer participants a chance to discuss their own work with their peers.
 The poster presentations will be a relaxed affair.
-Posters will be distributed across a room, with participants presenting to small groups of two or three standing in front of their posters.